Navigating Data Types in R

 C. Which numeric song features are correlated with one another?
 Hint create a correlation matrix.

-# pick what features of the data you want to explore
+# look at the columns in taylor_album_songs and pick what features of the data you want to explore (hint choose all the numeric variables)

 # create a matrix of those features